yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 Error from server (NotFound): clusterrolebindings.rbac.authorization.k8s.io "kube-controller-manager" not found
 ```

-Throughout the log files the authorization.k8s.io/reason field shows that the `default` user in the kube-system namespace has the ability to utilize the `cluster-admin` role via the `kube-controller-manager` rolebinding.
-Based on these messages we can infer the missing request looked something similar to:
+Throughout the log files the `authorization.k8s.io/reason` field shows the `default` user in the kube-system namespace had the ability to utilize the `cluster-admin` role via the `kube-controller-manager` rolebinding.
+Based on these messages we can infer the missing request to create the clusterrolebinding looked something similar to:

 ```json
 "kind": "ClusterRoleBinding",